Categories:

-End of life planning is an important decision-making process aimed at proactively solving problems that arise when a person is at the end of life and when they pass away.
-Everyone should consider end of life planning, regardless of their age and health status.
+End-of-life planning is an important decision-making process aimed at proactively solving problems that arise when a person is at the end of their life and when they pass away.
+Everyone should consider end-of-life planning, regardless of their age and health status.
 Some people decide to start planning while they are still healthy, and early planning should especially be considered by those who have advanced chronic or terminal illnesses or who are at risk of dementia or similar conditions.

 Planning ahead is not only helpful in guaranteeing that your preferences will be respected, but it also prevents problems and takes a heavy burden off the shoulders of your loved ones, making decision-making easier for them.